Ashok2098/CPP-STL/README.md

-This documentation helps one to understand C++ STL and problem solving in Data Structures.
+This documentation helps one to understand C++ STL and problem solving using Data Structures & Algorithms.